What is Disfigurement Under Texas Law?

 There are several types of scars that may occur due to a personal injury.
 Depending upon the severity, there are several treatment options available.

-Contracture scars, also known as, “post-burn scars” are scars that result from the tightening of the skin due to a burn injury.
+Contracture scars, also known as “post-burn scars” are scars that result from the tightening of the skin due to a burn injury.
 It may be shallow and on the surface with a minimal effect on movement and comfort or it may run deep affecting muscle function and/or nerves and causing ongoing pain and suffering.
-The Shriners Hospital for Children has a burn treatment department for children that is excellent for burn care.
-Depending upon how severe the burn is treatment may range from cleaning the wound and treating with ointments to physical therapy or even reconstructive and/or plastic surgery.
+The Shriners Children’s Hospital has a burn treatment department for children that is excellent for burn care.
+Depending upon how severe the burn is treatment may range from cleaning the wound and treating it with ointments to physical therapy or even reconstructive and/or plastic surgery.

 Hypertrophic scars are raised areas of scar tissue on the skin and are caused by the formation of excess collagen during the wound’s healing process.
 They most commonly form in places where your skin is tight or there is more muscle tissue such as the upper back/shoulder or chest area.
 Hypertrophic scars are similar to keloid scars.
 They often form when there is an infection in the wound as it is healing.
 Typically, these scars can be reduced using steroid injections or silicone sheets.
 Keeping the wound clean while it is healing can help prevent these scars from ever forming.